Conditioning Confidence in Your Dog or Puppy

 On the plus side, this means our dogs live longer, physically healthier lives.
 On the minus side, it means they no longer benefit from the natural socialization process that occurred when they were allowed to explore their world and figure out how things work on their own.
 As a result, we’ve spawned a whole new behavior problem: undersocialization.

 Socialization is really classical conditioning – creating an association between two stimuli.
 Behavioral scientists have identified the period from 4 to 14 weeks as the most important window of time for a puppy’s social development.
 After the age of 14 weeks that window starts to close, and it closes pretty quickly.
 If a pup is super-socialized during this important developmental period he’ll most likely believe the world is a safe and happy place.
 If he’s not well-socialized, he’s likely to be neophobic, which means fearful of new things.
 This is a common condition in dogs rescued from puppy mills and hoarder situations.
 It is challenging to own and train a dog who is afraid of everything new he encounters; worse, the neophobic canine is also a strong candidate for developing fear-related aggression.
-(For more about fearful dogs, see “Fear Itself,” WDJ April 2007.)
+(For more about fearful dogs, see “Reducing Your Dog's Anxieties,” WDJ April 2007.)

 Lack of exposure to new things is one cause of undersocialization; inappropriate exposure is another.
 If you’re not careful during your socialization efforts you may inadvertently set your pup up to create negative associations with parts of the world around him.
 In that case you can actually sensitize your pup to the things you’re introducing him to – that is, you can make him afraid of them – the exact opposite outcome of the one you want.